theabhinavpal/Customer-Churn-Analysis/README.md

 ## 🙏 Acknowledgements

-Dataset is fully synthetic, generated for this project to avoid licensing/privacy concerns while preserving realistic, explainable churn dynamics.
+The dataset is fully synthetic, generated for this project to avoid licensing/privacy concerns while preserving realistic, explainable churn dynamics.